momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Calendar of Aerathon.md

 |**Full Moon**|A time of revelation, fate, and prophecy. **Divination and lunar magic are at their peak.**|
 |**Waning Moon**|The cycle of endings.
 Spirits wander, old debts are repaid, and curses are undone.|

-In certain places, such as **the Veilshroud Expanse and the Umbral Dominion**, **the phases of the moon dictate political and arcane decisions**, with important events scheduled **only when the omens are right**.
+In certain places, such as the Veilshroud Expanse and the Umbral Dominion, the phases of the moon dictate political and arcane decisions, with important events scheduled only when the omens are right.

 ---

 ## **Final Observations: Time, Magic, and Fate in Aerathon**

-The Calendar of Aerathon is **not just a measure of days—it is a rhythm woven into the very world itself**.
-Seasons bring **not only weather but power**, the shifting phases of the moon **alter magic and destiny**, and the Reckoning Days serve as **a bridge between what was and what is to come**.
+The Calendar of Aerathon is not just a measure of days—it is a rhythm woven into the very world itself.
+Seasons bring not only weather but power, the shifting phases of the moon alter magic and destiny, and the Reckoning Days serve as a bridge between what was and what is to come.

-To the scholars of Halvask, time is **a tool for order**.
+To the scholars of Halvask, time is a tool for order.
-To the druids of the Wilds, it is **a cycle**.
+To the druids of the Wilds, it is a cycle.
-To the seers of the Veilshroud, it is **fluid, ever-changing, and uncertain**.
+To the seers of the Veilshroud, it is fluid, ever-changing, and uncertain.

-But to all, it is **the thread that binds Aerathon’s past, present, and future together**—a thread that, should it ever fray, may unravel the very world itself.
+But to all, it is the thread that binds Aerathon’s past, present, and future together—a thread that, should it ever fray, may unravel the very world itself.